-Learn unsecured credit cards definition and how their operation affect both the issuing company and the customers using them.
+Learn about unsecured credit cards for no credit bad, poor or fair and how their operation affect both the issuing company and the customers.

 The Unsecured Credit Cards Definition

 You could be asking yourself what is an unsecured credit card?
 Well, unsecured credit cards are some of the most common types of credit cards.
+They are for persons with no credit, poor credit, fair credit or bad credit.
 These are the type of credit cards which are not secured by collateral.
 Unlike secured loans, such as mortgages or even auto loans, Unsecured credit cards are not directly connected to property that a lender can seize if the card holder fails to fulfill his/her payment promise.
 This can be disadvantageous to hold an unsecured credit card and the following is a list of just a few of the disadvantages:

 Spending imaginary money